dingp/mpich-glibc-swap/README.md

 ### Next to do

-- Do a similar test with Debian/Ubuntu;
 - Test with GPU-aware cray-mpich on GPU nodes;
 - A wild test is to do this with a Linux distro using the `musl` implementation of libc.
+Replacing `GLIBC` with `musl` here for all the swapped MPI libraries and dependencies is unlikely going to work, as that depends a lot on those libraries to not use any features exclusively implemented in `GLIBC`...